JSC370/whoami-2025/README.md

 Once you are done, submit a Pull Request to include your information in the original repository.

 [**@CuriousChum**](https://github.com/CuriousChum)
+My name is Louis Ryan Tan, I am from Indonesia.
 I like playing badminton and reading.